rdfostrich/article-swj2020-cobra/content/related-work.md

 ### RDF Archiving Solutions

 In the recent years, several techniques and solutions have been proposed to allow storing and querying RDF archives.
-RDF archiving systems are typically categorized into [three non-orthogonal storage strategies](cite:cites archiving):
+RDF archiving systems are typically categorized into [four non-orthogonal storage strategies](cite:cites archiving, quit):

 - The **Independent Copies (IC)** approach creates separate instantiations of datasets for each change or set of changes.
 - The **Change-Based (CB)** approach instead only stores change sets between versions.
 - The **Timestamp-Based (TB)** approach stores the temporal validity of facts.
+- The **Fragment-based (FB)** approach stores snapshots of each changed _fragment_ of datasets.

-There exists a correspondence between these query atoms and the independent copies (IC), change-based (CB), and timestamp-based (TB) storage strategies.
+There exists a correspondence between these query atoms and the independent copies (IC), change-based (CB), timestamp-based (TB) and fragment-based (FB) storage strategies.
-Namely, IC typically leads to efficient VM queries,
-CB is better for DM queries,
-and TB is best for VQ queries.
+Namely, IC and FB typically lead to efficient VM queries, CB is better for DM queries, and TB is best for VQ queries.
 No single strategy leads to good performance of all query atoms.